abagonhishead/Jackett-noauth/README.md

 Currently only an amd64 build is provided, but arm64/armv7 support will be added in the near future (if .NET 8 supports building Jackett against them.)

-Jackett will use the path `/config` for its configuration by default.
+This image will use the path `/config` for Jackett's configuration by default.
+You can change this by setting the `XDG_CONFIG_HOME` environment variable.

 If you want to build & run the image yourself, basic scripts are provided at `docker-run.sh` and `docker-run.ps1` in the repo, depending on your shell of choice.

+For other configuration options, see [Jackett](https://github.com/Jackett/Jackett).